minhtule/Search-Tree-Visualization/README.md

 + [jQuery.contextMenu.js] (https://github.com/medialize/jQuery-contextMenu/blob/gh-pages/README.md)
 (Creating the context menu in the Explorer)

-This library was developed and tested only in Chrome
+This library was developed and tested only in Chrome.

 User Guide
 ---------------------